Skip to content

 ts

-import { Container, type AppModule, type ModuleRoutes } from '@forinda/kickjs-core'
+import { Container, type AppModule, type ModuleRoutes } from '@forinda/kickjs'

 import { PRODUCT_REPOSITORY } from './domain/repositories/product.repository'